MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Temperature/index4.md

 ## Introduction

 Barra Data Solutions (BDS) is hoping to break into the market for providing data services to other companies.

 If a company has a problem with data, BDS intends to be the solution!

 The local heritage centre has some histrorical temperature records that it wishes to use.
-There is a year's worth of temperature readings, hour by hour, in a csv file ([dataUS.csv](assets/dataUS.csv "Download file")).
-There 8,759 records in the file.
+There is a year's worth of temperature readings, hour by hour, in the file [tempF.csv](assets/tempF.csv "CSV file").
+There are 8,759 readings in total.

+The heritage centre wants to know what the highest and lowest temperatures were, in Centigrade, and the dates and times they occurred.

 Unfortunately, the dates are in the US format, and all of the temperatures are in Fahrenheit.

 ## Task

 Convert all of the dates from US to ISO format.
 Convert all of the temperatures from Fahrenheit to Celsius.
-Write the data to a new csv file, `dataISO.csv`.
+Write the data to a new csv file.

 ## Top level design (Pseudocode)